 8) Wraps, Swaddles and Accessories

-I can provide some wraps and headbands but I much prefer when families provide their own.
+I will provide some wraps and headbands, but you can also provide your own.
 Some families have also found the cutest little outfits.
 I love the idea of you being able to keep and cherish those things forever.
 I have keepsake boxes for my girls and I love that I get to keep the little bows they wore for their newborn pictures, because I chose them and it makes them a lot more special.

 9) Include Meaningful Items